 Cybersecurity is the subject that should be on the agenda of every business right now.
-With “Defense in Depth” as a comprehensive protection strategy, Siemens provides answers in the form of defense throughout all levels based on the recommendations of IEC 62443.
+With “Defense in Depth” as a comprehensive protection strategy, Siemens provides answers in the form of defense throughout all levels based on the Industrial Security Standard IEC 62443.
 Part of the Industrial Security concept is network security to protect automation networks against unauthorized access.
 This includes checking all interfaces, like those between office and plant networks, or checking remote accesses to the Internet, and may be carried out using firewalls or, as appropriate, by creating a protected secure zone (a ‘demilitarized zone’ or DMZ).
+For secure remote access to production networks, the “Defense in Depth” concept can be enriched with Zero Trust principles.
 Based on professional planning, design, and the implementation of available, powerful network infrastructures, it is possible to create comprehensive yet secure OT networks.

 Secure communication in industrial networksAn approach that covers all levels simultaneously is essential to comprehensively protect industrial facilities both internally and externally – from operational to field level, from access control to copy protection.
-This is why we use “Defense in Depth” as our comprehensive protective strategy aligned with the recommendations of IEC 62443, the leading standard for security in industrial automation.
+This is why we use “Defense in Depth” as our comprehensive protective strategy aligned with the Industrial Security Standard IEC 62443, the leading standard for security in industrial automation.

 Know how your network is protected